Ionozor/data-processing/Octave/data/Sample data/README.md

 The termodynamci entropy is shown.
 We can see, that its value is small.
 - Gradients:
 A 3D plot where the electron density’s change is compared with the height of the currently localized ionospheric plasma.
 On the plots -Height and -Height 2, the height is drawn, too but more detailed.
 The graph called -Ionogram shows the height as a function of the total electron density’s derivation.
 We can easily recognize some impacts that are distinguished like strong peaks.
+- Horizontal flow
+Using the general formula which describes the ray refraction in the ionosphere, we can compute the horizontal scope where the ionospheric plasma is being distributed.
+The plots -Horizontal distribution and -Vertical distribution show this value compared in the time with the current D region's height.
+The focusion or defocusion can be recognised easily and some strong impact are shown clearly as well.
 - Heat:
 If the temperatur eis known, the heat energy can also be approached.
 We can see that its value is relatively small and converges to a constant.
 - Intensity of meteoric (solar) impact: